 - Compact, Discreet Design

-Compared to a lot of other trail cameras, this model is ultra compact.
+Compared to a lot of other best trail cameras, this model is ultra compact.
 It is very inconspicuous hanging from a tree and its black housing makes it difficult to spot when you mount it outdoors.
 This makes it less obtrusive to wildlife and less likely to be seen by a human who might want to help themselves to it.
 The small size also makes it easy to transport.

 - Night Vision